On Our Backs: Origin

 The magazine was first published in 1984 by Debi Sundahl and Myrna Elana, with the contributions of Susie Bright, Nan Kinney, Leon Mostovoy, Honey Lee Cottrell, Dawn Lewis, Shelby Sharie Cohen, Happy Hyder, Tee Corinne, Jewelle Gomez, Judith Stein, Joan Nestle, Patrick Califia, Morgan Gwenwald, Katie Niles, Noreen Scully, Sarita Johnson, and others.
 Susie Bright became editor-in-chief for the next six years.
 Later editors included Diane Anderson-Minshall, Shar Rednour, Tristan Taormino, and Diana Cage.
 On Our Backs defined the look and politics of lesbian culture in the 1980s, as well as playing a definitive role in the feminist sex wars of the period, taking the side of sex-positive feminism.

 The title of the magazine was a satirical reference to off our backs, a long-running feminist newspaper that published the work of many anti-pornography feminists during the 1980s, and which the founders of On Our Backs considered prudish about sexuality. off our backs regarded the new magazine as "pseudo-feminist" and threatened legal action over the logo OOB.

 Operations

 In 1985, Sundahl and Kinney began a spinoff of a series of lesbian erotic videos, called Fatale Video.
 Distribution of On Our Backs in Australia began in 1986.
 By the late 1980s, Fatale Media was the largest producer of lesbian pornography in the world.

 In 1994, the magazine experienced financial problems, and filed for bankruptcy in May 1996.
-After being bought out by a new publisher, Melissa Murphy (who released only one issue), it was acquired by HAF Enterprises (publisher of Girlfriends).
-The original creators moved on to other projects.
+After being bought out by a new publisher, Melissa Murphy (who released only one issue), it was acquired by HAF Enterprises (publisher of Girlfriends and Inside Pride Guides).
+HAF Enterprises heaquarters operated out of 3415 Cesar Chavez, Ste 101 in San Francisco, CA. The original creators moved on to other projects.